 Check Out All The Businesses Supporting NODPA's Work

 Over 20 businesses have signed up for our business membership directory, helping support our newsletter, web site, advocacy work, and more.
 Check them out.

-Added in September and October, 2013
+Added in February and March 2014

 Want to submit your own farmer classified?
 Click here >

 190 acre farm.
 Approx. 130 acres row crop w/ balance in timber & pasture.
 Producing certified organic crops for the past 7 years.
 30 x 70 hoop house and a 5 bedroom house.
 40 x 50 machine shed and 6000 bushel grain storage w/electricity & drying floors.
 Willing to sell 170 acres without home for $3000 / acre.
 Farm can be viewed at: www.realestatebrokersofmissouri.comAdded February 26, 2014.

 Contact: Meghan Dixon

 Farm for sale: Having sold my cows last July and auctioned the machinery and produce in September, I am now offering the main farm and farmstead for sale.
 350 acres available of which 200 is certified pasture and cropland.
 I have milked as many as 350 cows with available rented land and as few as 180 with just the home farm.
 Please visit www.kimvale.com for the specifics including many pictures and descriptions.
 The price is negotiable depending on how much land is needed.
 It is currently divided into 3 distinct parcels.
 Added February 18, 2014.

 Name: Steve Kimball

 Location: 3456 Dry Brook Rd, Falconer, NY, 14733